 Exceptional behaviour is defined as:

 - Exceptional effort in learning. - Consistently following school rules with behaviour having a positive impact on others.
-The individual is a role model for peers.
+The individual is a role model for peers. - Consistent demonstration of respect and kindness towards everyone.

 Great behaviour is defined as: